stefanocampanella/MHPC-project/docs/method/implementation.md

     return compare(predictions, observations)
 ```

 The `compare` function should return the loss value.
-A good choice is to use the Kling-Gupta or Nash-Sutcliffe efficiencies, notice however that higher number of these correspond to better overlap of simulation and observations.
+A good choice is to use the Kling-Gupta or Nash-Sutcliffe efficiencies, which are well-suited for hydrological models, notice however that higher number of these correspond to better overlap of simulation and observations.

 Using `TemporaryDirectory` from the tempfile module allows running the model in `tmpfs` (i.e. in RAM) and automatic deletion of files on exit (also in case of exceptions and canceled Dask task).
 The `CalledProcessError` and `TimeoutExpired` exceptions from the subprocess module must be caught since they represent routine GEOtop failures.
 Other exceptions will be propagated since they signal abnormal behaviours.